 - RMM: NinjaOne, Datto RMM, ConnectWise Automate

-- Accounting: QuickBooks Desktop or Online, Xero, FreshBooks
+- Accounting: QuickBooks Desktop, QuickBooks Online, Xero, FreshBooks — or any accounting system with an API

 - Procurement: Pax8, Ingram Micro, TD SYNNEX